 Magnesium plays a number of roles in migraine and its pain process.

 This important nutrient is literally involved in hundreds of chemical reactions in the body.
-Some biochemistry that may be related to helping prevent or treat migraine are:
+Some of the biochemistry that may be related to helping prevent or treat migraine includes:

 - Magnesium is thought to blunt pain signals by blocking transmission of pain in the nervous system.